jsypal04/snake/server/PROTOCOL.md

 The server returns one of the following response codes:
 1. 200 - Indicates success
 2. 401 - Authentication failed
-3. 402 - Issue decoding player coordinate data
+3. 402 - Issue decoding packet